Raulanthropos/Raulanthropos/README.md

 ## Hi!
 My name is Ioannis!
-### I am a Frontend Developer with Fullstack MERN capabilities.
+### I am a Frontend Developer with expertise in React, WordPress, and Fullstack MERN capabilities.

 * 🌍  I'm based in Athens, Greece.
 * ✉️  You can contact me at [ipsichias@gmail.com](mailto:ipsichias@gmail.com)